Guidance for bus staff

 - Always speak directly to the person with sight loss (the customer) not anyone else they may be with.

-- When verbally guiding a person (for instance at a bus station), ask them if they would like you to walk ahead of them, behind or on their left or right (2 metres distance).
+- When verbally guiding a person (for instance at a bus station), ask them if they would like you to walk ahead of them, behind or on their left or right (2 metres distance when possible).
 Their preference may allow them to use any remaining vision.

 - When helping guide dog owners to get around, some guide dog owners will prefer you to go ahead (their dog will be able to follow you) whereas others may prefer to go in front with you giving them directions from behind.
 As with other vision impaired passengers, just ask them what they would prefer.

 - In areas with restricted space where it is necessary to walk single-file (for instance in the aisle of a bus), it is advisable to walk behind the person you are assisting so instructions can easily be heard.
 Don’t forget to let them know why you have moved.

 - Ask the person if they are OK and that they can hear you.
 This includes checking to make sure that they are comfortable with the pace at which you are walking.

 - Provide clear instructions when describing a route or when you would like the person to change direction e.g. left and right

 - Describe the main features of an area: “The bus stand is on your right and there is an empty row of five seats available.”
 Or “The door to the bus is coming up on the left and there’s one person in front of us at the moment.”